Grruja/Grruja/README.md

 ### 🛠️ Things I Built:

-1. 🍏 MacroMe (coming soon)
-    - A mobile app for tracking calories with AI suggestions and meal adjustments.
+- 🍏 **MacroMe (coming soon)** - A mobile app for tracking calories with AI suggestions and meal adjustments.

-2. 🗒️ Note Migrator
-    - My old phone notes lost categories and were saved as HTML + JSON, so I made a CLI tool to convert them to markdown and categorize them.
+- 🗒️ **Note Migrator** - My old phone notes lost categories and were saved as HTML + JSON, so I made a CLI tool to convert them to markdown and categorize them.

-3. 🌐 Client Websites & Apps
-    - Building stuff that I like/need ain't making bread, so I made a bunch of marketing websites for clients and even some apps.
+- 🌐 **Client Websites & Apps** - Building stuff that I like/need ain't making bread, so I made a bunch of marketing websites for clients and even some apps.